IguanaBen/scabn/readme.txt

 Tested up to: 3.4.2
 Stable tag: 1.4.1

 Simple shopping cart system provides buy now buttons to purchase items via Paypal or Google Wallet.
-Also links to Google Analytics and tracks sales.
-Based on Wordpress Checkout
+Also links to Google Analytics to tracks sales.
+Based on Wordpress Checkout.

 == Description ==